The un-conferences and open schools across South East Asia

-We do pre-selected speakers; any participant can lead a session if they want to teach or discuss a topic they care about.
+We do not pre-selected speakers; any participant can lead a session if they want to teach or discuss a topic they care about.
 The discussion leader can decide to run the particular session in English, or the local language, or multiple languages.
 Someone always volunteers to translate.

 How to create an un-conference or an open school

 - Get a venue that can accommodate 2 or 3 discussions in parallel.
 Projectors are not necessary.